Can The U.S. Use Its Growing Supply Of Rapid Tests To Stop The Virus?

 "They look a lot like the chlorine test you might dip in your pool or the test strips that you might test your water with in your kitchen," says Michael Mina, an infectious disease expert at the Harvard School of Public Health.

 Mina has been urging the Food and Drug Administration to make it easier to get these tests approved, even if they're less accurate.
-And Mina argues the Trump administration should invoke the Defense Production Act to take over production of these tests.
+And Mina argues that the Trump administration should invoke the Defense Production Act to take over production of these tests.

 "If a foreign enemy was dropping bombs on the United States, they wouldn't just wait until the private sector came up with a new fighter jet.
 They do things very proactively," Mina says.
 "That's how we should be dealing with this virus."

-But even if the tests do become available in sufficient quantities, and are deployed through a comprehensive strategy — two big uncertainties — there are many questions and deep skepticism among some public health experts.
+But even if the tests become available in sufficient quantities and are deployed through a comprehensive strategy — two big uncertainties — there are many questions and deep skepticism among some public health experts.

 "I don't see a monumental shift," says Jennifer Nuzzo, a senior scholar at the Johns Hopkins Bloomberg School of Public Health Center for Health Security who has been studying testing.